GuillaumeRoss/oops.computer/content/posts/safer-github-setup.md

 id4--Accesses-->id3
 </div>

-That way, your corporate GitHub notifications  are accessible on work email, and GitHub sessions themselves, with SAML.
+That way, corporate GitHub notifications are accessible on corporate email, and GitHub sessions are protected with SAML.

 The main downside of leveraging SSO on GitHub is that the price jumps from $4 per user/month to **$21**.